Ashwini-Shalke/devtoolzone/content/SQL/Chap12.md

 ```

+**EXISTS Operator:**
-<br /> **EXISTS Operator:** The `EXISTS` operator is used to check if a subquery returns any rows.
+The `EXISTS` operator is used to check if a subquery returns any rows.
 It returns true if the subquery returns one or more rows, otherwise false.

 ```html